 The risks of transurethral resection of the prostate (TURP) include problems with sexual performance, incontinence, and problems from surgery.

 - Ejaculation into the bladder (retrograde ejaculation) is very common.
 It occurs in about 25 to 99 men out of 100.2 This does not affect sexual function.

 - Men who have TURP appear to have no greater risk for erection problems than men who do not have surgery.3 For men who do have trouble getting an erection, medicine can help.

 Loss of ability to control urine flow (incontinence)

-completely unable to hold back their urine after the surgery.2 But some experts say that men who have TURP appear to have no greater risk for incontinence than men who do not have surgery.3
+- A small number of men (about 1 out of 100) say they are completely unable to hold back their urine after the surgery.2 But some experts say that men who have TURP appear to have no greater risk for incontinence than men who do not have surgery.3

 - Some men find that they can still hold in their urine after the surgery, but they tend to leak or dribble.

 Problems related to having surgery